-The standard homestay fee for hosting a student during the 2023/2024 academic year is \$1,000 per month (unless otherwise agreed with the student and his/her family).
+The standard homestay fee for hosting a student during the 2025/2026 academic year is \$1,050 per month.

-The homestay fee will be paid directly to you by the student's parents/legal guardians or by GoCanada.
-It is up to the student's parents/legal guardians to choose if they would like to pay directly or if they would like for GoCanada to manage the payment of fees.
+The homestay fee will be paid directly to you by the student's parents/legal guardians or by Go Canada.
+It is up to the student's parents/legal guardians to choose if they would like to pay directly or if they would like for Go Canada to manage the payment of fees.
 In any circumstance, the monthly stipend will be transferred to your bank account via direct deposit.
-The stipend is to cover room and board, airport transfers, and all the particulars listed in the Homestay and Student Expectations Agreement.
+The stipend is to cover room and board, airport transfers, and all the particulars listed in the Expectations of Homestay Families checklist (Section 5.2).